astral-sh/uv/README.md

 - `SSL_CERT_FILE`: If set, uv will use this file as the certificate bundle instead of the system's trust store.
+- `SSL_CLIENT_CERT`: If set, uv will use this file for mTLS authentication.
+This should be a single file containing both the certificate and the private key in PEM format.
 - `RUST_LOG`: If set, uv will use this value as the log level for its `--verbose` output.
 Accepts any filter compatible with the `tracing_subscriber` crate.
 For example, `RUST_LOG=trace` will enable trace-level logging.
 See the [tracing documentation](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#example-syntax)